chrplr/PCBS/docs/software-installation.rst

         conda activate expyriment

-Whatever your operating systems, you now need to test your installation:
+**Whatever your operating systems, you now need to test your installation**:

 1. To test ``pygame``, run the following command in a Terminal::